bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 \
 **Changes in v1.8:**
 - **New Roles:** Added the Jackal and Sidekick roles
 - Vampire: Medic report shows the right info now.
-A bitten Swapper is not able to swap if he dies at the beginning of a meeting.
+A bitten Swapper is not able to swap if they die at the beginning of a meeting.
 One can now set the cooldown and whether a normal kill is possible when a target is next to a garlic or not.
 - Lover: New option that sets how often an ImpLover appears.
-If a Lover is exiled, his partner doesn't spawn a dead body anymore.
+If a Lover is exiled, their partner doesn't spawn a dead body anymore.
 - Cooldowns now stop cooling down, if a player sits inside a vent.
 - Fixed a bug that prevented the game from continuing after a meeting (for an edge case with Lovers)
 - If two players try to kill each other at the same time both should die (e.g. Sheriff vs Impostor)